 Organization: A global, non-profit, non-governmental organization that supports children in more than 190 countries and territories.
 Headquartered in New York City with over 300 employees across the United States.

-Training & Leadership Success has partnered with this client for several years.
+TLS Leaders has partnered with this client for several years.
 We built its organization-wide leadership development strategy, led numerous executive coaching engagements and leadership development programs.
 Given the relationship and success of our work together, we were the natural choice to help their largest team achieve its new fundraising goals.

 This team was responsible for cultivating some of the world’s largest partnerships around the globe to support the health and education of children.
 The Chief Philanthropy Officer decided to increase the team’s fundraising goals for the upcoming year based on their previous, high performance.

 They had just gone through a reorganization.
 So, they had some work to do around role clarity and communication.
 We were tapped to assess their strengths, opportunities and design a custom team development program to enable its success.

 We conducted an in-depth interview with the team’s Vice President and small group interviews with all team members.
 Team members were strategically placed in focus groups where they were psychologically safe and comfortable candidly sharing the team’s strengths and opportunities.

 Three Growth Opportunities Emerged.

 More Clearly Defined Roles